shakesbeare/IndieTTRPG/Classes/Barbarian.md

 # The Berserker
 ## Class Features
-### Brutal Onslaught
+- ### Level 5 - Berserker Rage
 	- Entering a rage-induced trance, you must attack the nearest enemy with all of your actions for 3 turns
 	- You automatically follow an enemy if they try to move away from you
 	- You cannot be slowed during this time
 	- You cannot be reduced below 1 hp during this time
 ## Mastery Skills
 ### Frenzied Attack
 - You may make an additional attack per turn